Does Pet Insurance Cover Dog Bites?

 PET INSURANCE VS. PET LIABILITY INSURANCE

-Pet insurance covers veterinary bills when your dog is injured by another dog, while pet liability insurance covers damages when your dog bites someone else.
-Think of pet insurance as health coverage for your pet and liability insurance as protection from lawsuits if your dog causes harm.
+Pet insurance helps pay your vet bills if your dog is injured by another dog.
+Pet liability insurance, on the other hand, covers costs if your dog bites someone or damages property.
+You can think of pet insurance as health coverage for your pet and liability insurance as protection against potential claims.

 Compare Insurance Rates